-But working by hand is still part of the process, as he explained to a collector interested in one of his works: The mold is made in plaster after the clay prototype is sculpted.
-The entire process to deliver a finished product for rendering is about two weeks and is reduced from about 10 inches to the size of the quarter for die striking.”
+But working by hand is still part of the process, as he explained to a collector interested in one of his works: “The mold is made in plaster after the clay prototype is sculpted.
+The entire process to deliver a finished product for rendering is about two weeks.
+The design is reduced from about 10 inches to the size of the quarter for die striking.”

-Silver Eagle sculpt
+Silver Eagle Type 2 Engraver

 The design he sculpted will remain on the coin’s reverse for at least the next 25 years due to an 1890 law that only allows the design of a coin to be changed that often.
 At that point, the change can be made by the U.S. Mint on its own authority without seeking approval from the U.S. Congress.

-In addition to those two high-profile coins from the last part of his career, Michael also worked on about 40 other U.S. coins and medals during his Mint career, including the 2017 and 2019 American Liberty $100 High Relief Gold Coin and silver medal, the 2020 American Platinum Eagle Proof coin, several America the Beautiful quarters such as the popular 2017 George Rogers Clark coin, the common obverse for the 2020 Basketball Hall of Fame commemorative coin program, the American Legion silver dollar, several coins in the First Spouse $10 gold coin series, various military-themed medals and a number of other coins and medals.
+In addition to those two high-profile coins from the last part of his career, Michael also worked on about 40 other U.S. coins and medals during his Mint career.
+These designs included the 2017 and 2019 American Liberty $100 High Relief Gold Coin and silver medal, the 2020 American Platinum Eagle Proof coin, several America the Beautiful quarters such as the popular 2017 George Rogers Clark coin, the common obverse for the 2020 Basketball Hall of Fame commemorative coin program, the American Legion silver dollar, several coins in the First Spouse $10 gold coin series, various military-themed medals and a number of other coins and medals.

-Many of the coins Michael work on, including especially the 2017 American Liberty gold coin, which won a Coin of the Year Award in 2019, have been either nominated for or received awards.
+Many of the coins Michael work on, including especially the 2017 American Liberty gold coin, which won a Coin of the Year Award in 2019, have been either nominated for or received numismatic awards.

 In January 2021 he signed an exclusive deal with NGC to hand sign certification labels for NGC-graded coins.